NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 The `View Properties` button will display the details about that element, such as the text it contains, styling, and any resource links.

+---

 # CSV Editor

 The CSV Editor allows you to update the configuration and translations files directly in your web browser, without needing to first download the files or own spreadsheet software.
 To access the editor, click on the button labeled `Switch to Editor` in the inspector bar.

 In the editor you can select the file you wish to update from the dropdown.
 Selecting the file will automatically load it below.
 You may also click on the `Launch Editor in New Window` button to open the editor in a separate, larger window.
 Once you are finished making your changes, you can either download the updated CSV file or save the file back to your website.
 If you choose to download the file, the changes will not be applied to your website until you manually upload the file.
 If you choose to save the file to the website you will be prompted to login with an administrator account.
 This is done directly with the Wild Apricot website, and WATM can not see or access your website credentials.

-After saving to the site, you may need to refresh your site to see the changes.
+Your browser may locally cache the CSV files in order to load pages faster - as a result to do a hard refresh of your site to see the changes.
 To do this, exit the inspector/editor and press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>R</kbd> on PC or <kbd>Option</kbd> + <kbd>Shift</kbd> + <kbd>R</kbd> on Mac.
 You may need to do this for each language enabled on your site.
+You can also disable caching by adding the following to your JavaScript: `enable_public_inspector = true;`

 ---